 Slim’s organization, ICSS or the Instituto Carlos Slim de la Salud, is arguably the largest organization for the promotion of health and care in Latin America.
 Slim and his family also own 20% of shares form Cigarrea La Tabacalera Mexicana (Cigatam), which is the greatest cigarette distributor in Latin America and he was on the Board of Philip Morris (which is a branch of Cigatam).

 ICSS devotes $500,000 towards health initiatives, fighting non-communicable diseases.
 ICSS’s states their purpose is to ‘prioritize work on emerging diseases, such as heart disease, cancer, and other chronic and degenerative diseases, as well as challenges due to the globalization of health risks.”
 The risks of smoking are only mentioned in the section of “Healthy Life” very briefly and with little emphasis, even though in 2010 37% of the male population smoked.
 ICSS is the largest Latin American NGO for health and it neglecting education on the risks of smoking, which is one of the top health risks for the population.
 These facts raise the question: Is there a tie between the fact that the head of the organization has major stakes in the tobacco industry and his health NGO neglects a focus on the dangers of tobacco?

 Slim and the Clinton Foundation:

 Slim has donated $100 million to the Clinton Initiative project which has provided 50,000 cataract surgeries in Peru.
-He has also given a $20 million fund to strengthen small and medium-size businesses in Colombia and provided the funds for a digital education program for youth in Mexico.
-He has travelled around Latin America with Bill Clinton, visiting such projects.
+He has also given a $20 million fund to strengthen small and medium-sized businesses in Colombia and provided the funds for a digital education program for youth in Mexico.
+He has traveled around Latin America with Bill Clinton, visiting such projects.